KelvinCode1234/About-Me-/README.md

-- 👋 Hi, I’m @KelvinCode1234
+- 👋 Hi, I’m Precious Kelvin Nwaogu.
-- 👀 I’m interested in Web Design
+- 👀 I’m interested in Web Design and Development.
-- 🌱 I’m currently learning, HTML, CSS and JS
+- 🌱 I’m currently learning HTML, CSS, and JS and other Js Framework.
-- 💞️ I’m looking to collaborate on WED dEV
+- 💞️ I’m looking to collaborate on Web Developers
-- 📫 How to reach me +2348051839464
+- 📫 Reach me: whatsapp: +2348051839464, Call me: +2348032684510
-- 😄 Pronouns: ...
+- 😄 Pronouns: Precious Kelvin (he/him) | Passionate about Code, Tech, and Innovation
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:  Coding symphonies with my keyboard orchestra

 <!---
 KelvinCode1234/KelvinCode1234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.